Skip to main content

 • music

-The music in the game has received widespread acclaim, with many reviewers highlighting its atmospheric quality and ability to enhance the overall experience.
-Composed by notable artists like Jeremy Soule, the soundtrack is described as outstanding, fitting seamlessly into the game's narrative and environment.
-Overall, the combination of great music, sound design, and voice acting contributes significantly to the immersive and polished feel of the game.
+The music in the game has received widespread acclaim, with many reviewers praising its atmospheric quality and ability to enhance the overall experience.
+Composed by notable artists like Jeremy Soule, the soundtrack is described as immersive, fitting perfectly with the game's themes and environments.
+Overall, the combination of high-quality music, sound design, and voice acting contributes significantly to the game's polished and engaging atmosphere.

 • “The atmosphere, the story, the music, the puzzles, it all comes together to create an amazing experience.”